White-faced meadowhawk

-The White-faced Meadowhawk (Sympetrum obtrusum) is a dragonfly of the genus Sympetrum.
+The white-faced meadowhawk (Sympetrum obtrusum) is a dragonfly of the genus Sympetrum.
 It is found in the northern United States and southern Canada.
 Adult males are identifiable by a distinctive pure white face and red bodies.
+However, females are usually yellowish or brown.

 Similar species

-Juvenile White-faced Meadowhawks are almost indistinguishable from the Ruby and Cherry-faced Meadowhawks.
+Juvenile white-faced meadowhawks are almost indistinguishable from the ruby and cherry-faced meadowhawks.
 The three species habitats also overlap extensively.
 White-faces can be identified by having white faces, as the name implies, at maturity.